LeoHsiao1/pyexiv2/docs/Tutorial.md

 - Sample:
     ```py
     >>> # Prepare the XMP data you want to modify
-    >>> dict1 = {'Xmp.xmp.CreateDate': '2019-06-23T19:45:17.834',   # This will overwrite its original value, or add it if it doesn't exist
+    >>> dict1 = {'Xmp.xmp.CreateDate': '2019-06-23T19:45:17.834',   # Assign a value to a tag.
+This will overwrite its original value, or add it if it doesn't exist
     ...
-'Xmp.xmp.Rating': ''}                              # Set an empty str explicitly to delete the datum
+'Xmp.xmp.Rating': ''}                              # Assigning an empty string will delete the tag
     >>> img.modify_xmp(dict1)
     >>>
     >>> dict2 = img.read_xmp()       # Check the result